Kozova1/Parsec-Integration-With-RetroPie/README.md

 Description
 ----------------------
 This is a script for integrating Parsec with RetroPie.
 Works ONLY on Raspberry Pi.
-You have to use a raspbian image with the retropie setup script. the images in the retropie website aren't compatible yet.

 Installation
 ----------------------